veracity/veracity-documentation/sections/apisfrommarketplace/overview.md

 ---

 # Overview
-This is the documentation for APIs bought through Marketplace.
+This page contains the documentation for APIs bought through the Veracity Marketplace.